Hephistocles/starter/README.md

 ## Installation

 Fork or download the project by clicking the appropriate button above.
+Install both bower and npm dependencies: `bower install && npm install`.
+You might need to install some other dependencies too (e.g. node, bower, etc...).

 You may like to modify the following places to reflect your project info:

 - about.json (N.B. both bower.json and package.json read from here)
 - rename starter.sublime-project